-Easy Loaded Baked Potato Skins
+Easy Loaded Potato Skins

 This simple appetizer is always the very first to disappear whenever we serve it at a party or game day gathering.
 It’s easy to see why these Loaded Baked Potato Skins are virtually impossible to resist.
-They are twice-baked to perfection, packed full of cheddar cheese and bacon bits, topped with crunchy green onions and served with your favorite dipping sauce, we love homemade ranch or guacamole!
+They are twice-baked to perfection, packed full of cheddar cheese and bacon bits, topped with crunchy green onions and served with your favorite dipping sauce - we love homemade ranch or guacamole!

-What Goes Well With Homemade Potato Skins?
+What Goes Well With Loaded Potato Skins?

-Loaded Crispy Potato Skins are almost like a blank slate just waiting to be topped with all sorts of delicious sauces, cheeses and other toppings.
+Stuffed Potato Skins are almost like a blank slate just waiting to be topped with all sorts of delicious sauces, cheeses and other toppings.
 Here are a few more recommendations outside of what is already in this recipe: